AXODUS21/Smart-backend/ENV_CHECK.md

 ### Error: "PayMongo secret key not configured"
 - Check if `PAYMONGO_SECRET_KEY` is in `.env.local`
 - Make sure there are no typos in the variable name
 - Restart the dev server

+### Error: "RESEND_API_KEY is not configured"
+- Check if `RESEND_API_KEY` is in `.env.local`
+- Get your API key from https://resend.com
+- Make sure there are no typos in the variable name
+- Restart the dev server